sarl/sarl-jekyll-website/docs/official/reference/Space.md

 the space is retrieving the instance of this object in the `entities`, and move it.

-> **_Important Note::_** The previous implementation has a major problem: it does not permit
-> to distribute the information and the interaction objects over a computer network.
-The space is
-> the support of the interaction.
-Consequently, it should provide the mechanisms for
-> routing the events to all the agents other the computer network.
+<p markdown="1"><span class="label label-warning">Important Note</span> The previous implementation has a major problem: it does not permit to distribute the information and the interaction objects over a computer network.
+The space is the support of the interaction.
+Consequently, it should provide the mechanisms for routing the events to all the agents other the computer network.</p>